microsoft/font-tools/EgyptianOpenType/eot.md

 **Note** — glyph names for these characters are unimportant as they are not included in the generation of OpenType layout tables.
 OpenType tables for the Latin range is outside of the scope of this project.

+#### Egyptological brackets
-- **Egyptological brackets** — The following brackets should be included if support for Egyptological transliteration is intended.
+The following brackets should be included if support for Egyptological transliteration is intended.
 These brackets may also participate in Hieroglyph cluster formation in supporting software.

 | Sign | Code point | Description |
 | ---- | ---------- | ----------- |